Report: 49ers host Seahawks restricted free agent Garry Gilliam for a visit

 And it would make Gilliam vulnerable to being a salary cap casualty as the regular season nears.
 Seattle last year tendered Patrick Lewis at the lowest amount of $1.67 million.
 But after losing a battle with Justin Britt for the starting center spot, Lewis was released, allowing the Seahawks to save all of his salary — he would have been the second-highest paid offensive lineman on the team in 2016.

 Gilliam had rollercoaster of a 2016 season.
-He was named as the heir apparent to Russell Okung at left tackle in the spring.
+After starting all of the 2015 season at right tackle in his second year with the team, he was named as the heir apparent to Russell Okung at left tackle in the spring.
 But after missing much of the off-season program to have a cyst removed from his knee, he struggled in the pre-season and was moved to right tackle.

 He was then benched late in the season when Bradley Sowell returned from injury and was inserted at right tackle.